 - FAILURE TO COMPLY: Failing to comply with reasonable directives from RUSVM or other officials when directed to do so.
 Failure to provide identification, to report to an administrative office, or, when reasonable cause exists, failure to leave University-controlled premises or dangerous situations when directed to do so by properly authorized persons, including police and/or RUSVM staff.
 Failing to complete administrative directives or sanctions assigned as part of the conduct process. - SOCIAL MEDIA AND ONLINE BEHAVIOR: Violating regulations governing social media and online behavior.
 See also Section 1.16 Social Media and Online Behavior. - 3.
 DISORDERLY CONDUCT: Conduct that is disorderly, disruptive, lewd, indecent; breaches the peace; or aiding, abetting or procuring another person to breach the peace.
 Disruption includes but is not limited to obstruction of teaching, research, administration, disciplinary proceedings, and other RUSVM activities, including its public service functions on or off campus.
-Participation in a demonstration that disrupts normal operations of RUSVM or infringes on rights of other members of the RUSVM community; leading or inciting others to disrupt the scheduled and/or normal activities within any University building or area; intentional obstruction that is unreasonable and interferes with freedom of movement and/or free flow of pedestrian or vehicular traffic. - 4.
-HARASSMENT: Any activity that is cruel, offensive, insulting, threatening, intimidating, harmful; or has the effect of substantially disrupting the orderly operation of an individual's daily life directed at the person(s) based on their race, ethnicity, religion, sex, sexual orientation, gender identity, gender expression, age, familial status, marital status, or physical/mental ability.
+Participation in a demonstration that disrupts normal operations of RUSVM or infringes on rights of other members of the RUSVM community; leading or inciting others to disrupt the scheduled and/or normal activities within any University building or area; intentional obstruction that is unreasonable and interferes with freedom of movement and/or free flow of pedestrian or vehicular traffic. - HARASSMENT: Any activity that is cruel, offensive, insulting, threatening, intimidating, harmful; or has the effect of substantially disrupting the orderly operation of an individual's daily life directed at the person(s) based on their race, ethnicity, religion, sex, sexual orientation, gender identity, gender expression, age, familial status, marital status, or physical/mental ability.
 This applies to behavior whether it be a single incident or a series of incidents and regardless of whether or not in occurs in person or in some other manner.
 6.1 Punching, Kicking, Slapping, Etc.

 - 5. BULLYING AND CYBERBULLYING: Any activity that is cruel, offensive, insulting, threatening, intimidating, harmful; or has the effect of substantially disrupting the orderly operation of an individual's daily life.
-This applies to behavior whether it be a single incident or a series of incidents and regardless of whether or not in occurs in person or in some other manner. - 6.
-ABUSE/ENDANGERMENT OF A PERSON: Physically/verbally harming or threatening to harm any person, intentionally or recklessly causing harm to any person or reasonable apprehension of such harm or creating a condition that endangers the health and safety of self or others.
+This applies to behavior whether it be a single incident or a series of incidents and regardless of whether or not in occurs in person or in some other manner.

+- 6. ABUSE/ENDANGERMENT OF A PERSON: Physically/verbally harming or threatening to harm any person, intentionally or recklessly causing harm to any person or reasonable apprehension of such harm or creating a condition that endangers the health and safety of self or others.

-6.2 Fighting6.6 Direct Threat to Harm or Kill6.7 Implied Threat to Harm or Kill
+- 6.2 Fighting

+- 6.3 Physical Detention

-6.4 Verbal Abuse 6.8 Other
+- 6.4 Verbal Abuse

-6.5 Creating a Dangerous Condition
+- 6.5 Creating a Dangerous Condition

+- 6.6 Direct Threat to Harm or Kill

+- 6.7 Implied Threat to Harm or Kill

+- 6.8 Other

-7. ABUSE/ENDANGERMENT OF AN ANIMAL(S): Physically harming or threatening to harm any animal(s), intentionally or recklessly causing harm to any animal(s) or reasonable apprehension of such harm or creating a condition that endangers the health and safety of an animal(s).
+- ABUSE/ENDANGERMENT OF AN ANIMAL(S): Physically harming or threatening to harm any animal(s), intentionally or recklessly causing harm to any animal(s) or reasonable apprehension of such harm or creating a condition that endangers the health and safety of an animal(s).

-7.1 Punching, Kicking, Slapping, Etc.
+- 7.1 Punching, Kicking, Slapping, Etc.

-7.2 Physical Detention
+- 7.2 Physical Detention

+- 7.3 Creating a Dangerous Condition

-7.3 Direct Threat to Harm or Kill
+- 7.4 Direct Threat to Harm or Kill

-7.5 Implied Threat to Harm or Kill
+- 7.5 Implied Threat to Harm or Kill

+- 7.6 Other

+- THEFT AND PROPERTY DAMAGE: The taking, or possession of, items belonging to another individual, RUSVM, or entity.
+The taking or attempting to take anything of value from the care, custody or control of a person or persons by force or threat of force or violence and/or by putting the victim in fear.